 The Aging Coordinating Consortium (ACC) “provides a structure for agencies, organizations and individuals to work together to plan, promote community awareness, and advocate for public and private support for services to the older adults of Buncombe County.
 The ACC serves as an advisory body to the Buncombe County Board of Commissioners.” the ACC develops and implements a 5-year strategic Aging Plan.

 AARP NC in the Mountain Region serves Western North Carolina through advocacy and community outreach efforts and volunteerism.
 AARP is a nonprofit, nonpartisan, social welfare organization with a membership of 1.2 million in NC and a total of nearly 38 million nationwide.
 AARP helps people turn their goals and dreams into real possibilities, strengthens communities and fights for the issues that matter most to families — such as health care, employment and income security, and protection from financial abuse.
-AARP NC in the Mountain Region provides both community programs and facilitates advocacy efforts.
+AARP NC in the Mountain Region provides advocacy on local, state and federal public policy issues that impact the 50 year+ population.